-The call for the RHCN workshop 2014 has been issued and can be found here.
-Please help us by distributing it as widely as possible.
+The call and the tentative programme for the RHCN workshop 2014 has been issued and can be found here.

 The purpose of the Resilient Health Care Initiative (RHCN) is to facilitate the interaction and collaboration among people who are interested in applying Resilience Engineering to health care – practitioners and researchers alike.
 This includes, but is not limited to, discussions (face-to-face, skype, or via other media); establishing a web presence; exchange of views, opinions, and ideas; mutual moral and scientific support; collaboration on papers and projects; exchange visits; and the organisation of various events ranging from local informal workshops to international summer schools.

 The developments in safety thinking, in health care and elsewhere, can briefly be characterised by looking at two different interpretations of safety, called Safety I and Safety II, respectively.

 The goals of Safety I and Safety II are in a way the same, namely that there are as few adverse events as possible.
 But whereas Safety I tries to achieve this by eliminating what can go wrong, Safety II tries to achieve it by facilitating everyday work, by improving its resilience and thereby ensure that as much as possible goes right.
 Another way of saying that is that Safety-I tries to get away from something, namely an unsafe state, while Safety-II tries to approach something, namely a safe state.
 When you try to get away from something, almost any direction will do.
 But if you try to approach something, only one direction will bring you closer.